 Jon was a passionate man with an electric smile that lit up every room.
 His legacy lives on in many beautiful ways, one being Cardiac on Campus.
 Following Jon’s passing, Jessie Miller and Brittany Derynda channeled their grief into creating Cardiac on Campus, a non-profit organization in Madison, WI that promotes heart health awareness.
 They wanted to intentionally reach out to younger individuals who do not normally view themselves as at-risk of sudden cardiac death.
 The organization started small and quickly grew, offering free CPR certification courses, placing AEDs in UW Madison dorm buildings, and establishing an annual 5K walk/run to promote the organization.

-Since its founding, Cardiac on Campus has placed over 10 AEDs, CPR certified over 1,500 individuals, and performed preventative ECG screenings on over 150 UW-Madison students.
+Since its founding, Cardiac on Campus has placed over 10 AEDs, CPR certified over 1,600 individuals, and performed preventative ECG screenings on over 260 UW-Madison students and community members.
 Cardiac on Campus strives to continue advocating for heart health awareness while forming lasting connections with like-minded organizations and families.
 The loss of a young individual like Jon, who was ripe with potential and dreams as a young man, highlights the immediate importance of preventing sudden cardiac arrests in those who have undiagnosed cardiac conditions and risk factors.
 Together, we can work to save the lives of young people.
-To see the story of loved ones who have been lost similarly to Jon, please select the pictures below.

 Written by Brittany Derynda and Jessica Miller

-Cardiac on Campus works closely with the American Heart Association, Project ADAM, and the Herma Heart Institute to promote awareness of cardiac health and increase accessibility of cardiac health care.
+Cardiac on Campus works to promote awareness of cardiac health and increase accessibility of cardiac health care.
 The organization's three main initiatives are hosting free CPR/AED certification classes, donating AEDs to campus buildings, and covering the cost of electrocardiogram (ECG) screenings at our ECG drives.
-All events bring us closer to our goal of eradicating sudden cardiac death.
+All initiatives bring us closer to our goal of eradicating sudden cardiac death.